Spoilers For Monday’s ‘General Hospital’: Loved Ones Face Farewell To Oscar And Sam’s Surprised By Something

 General Hospital spoilers for the episode airing on Monday, May 13, suggest that there may be some tissues needed.
 A number of Oscar’s loved ones will be talking about the final farewell for the teen and this is going to be tough on everybody.
 Spoilers also suggest that there may be another Dawn of Day surprise on the way for Sam.

 Viewers know that Oscar had talked with Ned and Olivia about taking care of planning his funeral.
-The preview shared at the end of Friday’s episode showed that Ned and Olivia will talk about this with Kim and Drew about this during Monday’s show.
+The preview shared at the end of Friday’s episode showed that Ned and Olivia will talk about this with Kim and Drew during Monday’s show.

 Josslyn will talk with Jax, Carly, and Sonny, admitting that she’s facing the last thing she wants to do.
 While viewers will have to wait until Monday to see if she is referring to the memorial service or something else, whatever she is dreading is surely related to grieving the loss of Oscar.

-General Hospital spoilers note that fans will see during Monday’s episode that Oscar put together plans for a full day of activities for his loved ones to bid farewell to him.
+General Hospital spoilers note fans will see during Monday’s episode that Oscar put together plans for a full day of activities for his loved ones to bid farewell to him.
 While the coming week will seemingly show everybody’s last goodbyes in honor of Oscar, as The Inquisitr has noted, it seems that the character may be seen in additional scenes down the road.

 It's time to say goodbye.
 Click to watch today's emotional, new #GH – RIGHT NOW: https://t.co/ATZyemPxqX